Estimate Time9 min

 Key takeaways

-• Many careers in growing fields have median salaries well above that figure, and many don't require a 4-year college degree.
+• Many jobs in growing fields have median salaries well above that figure, and many don't require a 4-year college degree.

 • Once you land that high-paying job, don't forget to invest some of that salary in your future through an employer-sponsored and/or individual retirement plan.

-Whether you want to make a quick entry to the workforce after high school or make a name for yourself in a specific career, the earning potential for today's employees hovers around $60,000 per year or $1,139 a week, the median weekly wage for full-time American workers, according to the US Bureau of Labor Statistics (BLS).2 The jobs below, however, could help you surpass that figure and they're in fields that are growing faster than average.
+Whether you want to make a quick entry to the workforce after high school or make a career in a specific occupation, the earning potential for today's employees hovers around $62,000 per year or $1,194 a week, the median weekly wage for full-time American workers, according to the US Bureau of Labor Statistics (BLS).2 Jobs in the occupations listed below, however, could help you surpass that figure, and they're in fields that are growing faster than average.

 Fidelity Smart Money